brucedonovan/endorsable/README.md

 (TODO add foundry install feature)

-and then inherit it in your contract:
+and then inherit it in any contract that you wish to be endorsable:

 ```solidity
 pragma solidity ^0.8.13;